featuremine/tutorials/README.md

 #### Run the components yourself

-If you want to run each program yourself instead of just running the docker containers you can follow these next steps.
+If you want to run each program yourself instead of just running the tutorial 1 docker container you can follow these next steps.

 Yamal is our core library that handles YTP files and all of the components.
 To install Yamal